-We wanted to expand Quidco and beyond our the UK but there was one tiny problem—the ‘quid’.
-We had already expanded into Germany and would update that site to the new pan-European cashback brand.
+We wanted to expand Quidco beyond the UK, but there was one tiny problem—the ‘quid’.
+We had previously expanded cashback into Germany, and we would update that site to the new pan-European cashback brand.
 So we embarked on a branding exercise with PS London.
 The new brand would require a new site which was an opportunity to start from scratch, to return to the basics, and to learn from all previous research and analysis.

 My role on the project was two fold—first as the daily contact with the branding agency I worked directly and at times offsite; secondly I needed to define and document our existing end-to-end customer experience then define what would be the core or minimal product experience.

 Other members of the design team were focused on projects for the existing site and mobile apps, however the whole team was involved in the research and defining phase.
 This would be a whole new cashback brand and a reset on both the functionality and front-end.

 The process began with research.
 The design team audited the current product & feature set.
 We also did an analysis of the all our previous user testing to identify all the customer needs and struggles.
 This allowed us to kickoff a mini-sprint jam session to card-sort those needs, and define the core cashback experience.
 We knew where we would focus our energies and which way our IA would be structured.